In this guide, we will walk you through setting up and running OpenFOAM simulations using the Inductiva API.

 runApplication surfaceFeatures with runApplication surfaceFeatureExtract.

-Advanced Example: Running MB9 Micro-benchmark by ExaFOAM#
+Advanced Tutorial: Running the MB9 Micro-benchmark from ExaFOAM#

 Prerequisites#